hail2u/vim-css3-syntax/README.md

 ### Highlighting problems on: `vertical-align`, `box-shadow`, and others

 Some properties do not highlight correctly by default.
-This is a limitation of Vim's highlight priority mechanism.
+This is a limitation of Vim’s highlight priority mechanism.
 To fix this problems, put following lines in your `~/.vim/after/css.vim`:

     setlocal iskeyword+=-